Transforming Healthcare Coaching

 Disclaimer: Although we are trained medical professionals, we are not acting in a clinical capacity on this podcast.
 We do not use our medical licenses or provide medical, mental health, or therapeutic services in this setting.
 The content shared in this episode is based on our personal experiences, opinions, and coaching backgrounds, and is intended for informational and entertainment purposes only.
 It should not be taken as medical advice, therapy, or professional counseling, nor used as a substitute for individualized medical or mental health care.
 Always seek the guidance of qualified healthcare professionals regarding any medical or mental health concerns.
 The views and opinions expressed are solely those of the hosts and guests and do not represent the positions of our employers or affiliated organizations.

-Monday Jun 15, 2026
+Jun 15, 2026

-Monday Jun 15, 2026
+Jun 15, 2026

 Dr. Rana Awdish, critical care physician and author, joins Dr. Lillian Liang Emlet to discuss why surviving illness and truly healing are not the same — and how reconnecting with your body can save your life.